awsdocs/amazon-sns-developer-guide/doc_source/sms_publish-to-phone.md

 `AWS.SNS.SMS.SMSType`
 The type of message that you are sending:
 + `Promotional` \(default\) – Noncritical messages, such as marketing messages\.
-Amazon SNS optimizes the message delivery to incur the lowest cost\.
 + `Transactional` – Critical messages that support customer transactions, such as one\-time passcodes for multi\-factor authentication\.
-Amazon SNS optimizes the message delivery to achieve the highest reliability\.
 This message\-level attribute overrides the account\-level attribute `DefaultSMSType`, which you set using the `SetSMSAttributes` request\.

+`AWS.MM.SMS.EntityId`
+This attribute is only required for sending SMS messages to recipients in India\.
+The entity ID or principal entity \(PE\) ID that you received from the regulatory body for sending SMS messages to recipients in India\.
+This is a custom, TRAI\-provided string of 1\-30 characters that uniquely identifies the entity that you registered with the TRAI\.

+`AWS.MM.SMS.TemplateId`
+This attribute is only required for sending SMS messages to recipients in India\.
+The template ID that you received from the regulatory body for sending SMS messages to recipients in India\.
+This is a custom, TRAI\-provided string of 1\-30 characters that uniquely identifies the template that you registered with the TRAI\.
+The template ID must be associated with the sender ID that you specified for the message\.

 ### \(Optional\) Setting message attributes<a name="sms_attributes_sdks"></a>